edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 #### Configuration Changes

+!!! edgey "Edgex 3.0"
+    For EdgeX 3.0 `MessageQueue` configuration has been renamed to MessageBus and is now in common configuration.

+The MessageBus configuration is in common configuration where the following changes only need to be made once and apply to all services.
+See the **MessageBus** tab in [Common Configuration](../configuration/CommonConfiguration/#configuration-properties) for more details.

-!!! example - "Example MQTT Configurations changes for Core/Support/Device Services"
+!!! example - "Example MQTT Configurations changes for all services"
-    The following `MessageQueue` configuration settings must be changed for all EdgeX Core/Support/Device Services to use MQTT 3.1
+    The following `MessageBus` configuration settings must be changed in common configuration for all EdgeX Services to use MQTT 3.1
-    ```toml
-    [MessageQueue]
+    ```yaml
+    MessageBus:
-    Type = "mqtt"
+      Type: "mqtt"
-    Protocol = "tcp"
+      Protocol: "tcp"
-    Host = "localhost" # in docker this must be overriden to be the docker host name of the MQTT Broker
+      Host: "localhost" # in docker this must be overriden to be the docker host name of the MQTT Broker
-    Port = 1883
+      Port: 1883
-    AuthMode = "none"  # Currently in secure mode the MQTT Broker is not secured
+      AuthMode: "none"  # set to "usernamepassword" when running in secure mode
-      [MessageQueue.Optional]
-      ClientId ="<service-key>" # must be unique name of the service, thus the service key (core-data, etc) is used
-      Qos          =  "0" # Quality of Sevice values are 0 (At most once), 1 (At least once) or 2 (Exactly once)
-      KeepAlive    =  "10" # Seconds (must be 2 or greater)
-      Retained     = "false"
-      AutoReconnect  = "true"
-      ConnectTimeout = "5" # Seconds
+      SecreName: "message-bus"
+      ...
     ```

-!!! example - "Example MQTT Configurations changes for Application Services"
-    The following `Trigger.EdgexMessageBus` configuration settings must be changed for all EdgeX Application Services to use MQTT 3.1

-    ```toml
-    [Trigger]
-    Type="edgex-messagebus"
-      [Trigger.EdgexMessageBus]
-      Type = "mqtt"
-        [Trigger.EdgexMessageBus.SubscribeHost]
-        Protocol = "tcp"
-        Host = "localhost" # in docker this must be overriden to be the docker host name of the MQTT Broker
-        Port = 1883
-        [Trigger.EdgexMessageBus.PublishHost]
-        Protocol = "tcp"
-        Host = "localhost" # in docker this must be overriden to be the docker host name of the MQTT Broker
-        Port = 1883
-        [Trigger.EdgexMessageBus.Optional]
-        ClientId ="<service-key>" # must be unique name of the service, thus the service key (app-rule-engine, etc) is used
-        Qos          =  "0" # Quality of Sevice values are 0 (At most once), 1 (At least once) or 2 (Exactly once)
-        KeepAlive    =  "10" # Seconds (must be 2 or greater)
-        Retained     = "false"
-        AutoReconnect  = "true"
-        ConnectTimeout = "5" # Seconds
-        authmode = "none"  # Currently in secure mode the MQTT Broker is not secured
-    ```
+!!! note
+    The optional settings that apply to MQTT are already in the common configuration, so are not included above.

 #### Docker